valvolt/storiz/README.md

 ## CHANGES

+[New] - Added an actual short sci-fi story named D3mons to give you a better feel of the engine - I hope you'll enjoy it :) With this story I come closer to the original idea I had when creating Storiz: a platform for cool stories which intermix with other types of gameplay such as hacking exercises.
+Don't expect real hacking there though, all you have to do is choose well where you click :) There is a hidden golden ending to show what achievements shall look like, but the feature is still under development as I'm writing this.

+[NEW] - Added 'Credits' feature.
+Use this to credit artists who contributed to your stories.
+Players can show/hide them from the top menu.

+[NEW] - Played a bit with the CSS formatting.
+Now on laptop screens the text and choices will appear on the right side of the screen, removing the need to scroll back and forth.
+If you narrow the window or if you play on a mobile, the text should appear under the picture as before.

 [NEW] - Instead of creating an account, one can now use the 'autologin' feature.
 At the login page, click on the 'login as anonymous' or go to /autologin.
 This will create an anonymous user without a password.
 Only the last MaxAnonUsers users will be kept on the database (default value: 1000).

 [NEW] - I've added a new private collection storing the story flags (e.g. Stuff keys) out of the main PlayerData collection.
 As this new PlayerFlags collection is never published, this avoids a data leak which could help players to cheat.